History of Panama (1904–1964): A new accommodation

 In the late 1920s, United States policymakers noted that nationalist aspirations in Latin America were not producing desired results.
-United States occupation of the Dominican Republic, Haiti, and Nicaragua had not spawned exemplary political systems, nor had widespread intervention resulted in a receptive attitude toward United States trade and investments.
+United States occupation of Nicaragua, Haiti, and the Dominican Republic had not spawned exemplary political systems, nor had widespread intervention resulted in a receptive attitude toward United States trade and investments.
 As the subversive activities of Latin American Nazi and Fascist sympathizers gained momentum in the 1930s, the United States became concerned about the need for hemispheric solidarity.

 The gradual reversal of United States policy was heralded in 1928 when the Clark Memorandum was issued, formally disavowing the Roosevelt Corollary to the Monroe Doctrine.
 In his inaugural address in 1933, President Franklin D. Roosevelt enunciated the Good Neighbor Policy.
 That same year, at the Seventh Inter-American Conference in Montevideo, the United States expressed a qualified acceptance of the principle of nonintervention; in 1936 the United States approved this principle without reservation.

 In the 1930s, Panama, like most countries of the Western world, was suffering economic depression.
 Until that time, Panamanian politics had remained a competition among individuals and families within a gentleman's club—specifically, the Union Club of Panama City.
 The first exception to this succession was Harmodio Arias Madrid (unrelated to the aristocratic family of the same name) who was elected to the presidency in 1932.
 A mestizo from a poor family in the provinces, he had attended the London School of Economics and had gained prominence through writing a book that attacked the Monroe Doctrine.

 Harmodio and his brother Arnulfo, a Harvard Medical School graduate, entered the political arena through a movement known as Community Action (Acción Communal).
 Its following was primarily mestizo middle class, and its mood was antioligarchy and anti-Yankee.
 Harmodio Arias was the first Panamanian president to institute relief efforts for the isolated and impoverished countryside.
 He later established the University of Panama, which became the focal point for the political articulation of middle-class interests and nationalistic zeal.

 Thus, a certain asymmetry developed in the trends underway in the 1930s that worked in Panama's favor.
 While the United States was assuming a more conciliatory stance, Panamanians were losing patience, and a political base for virulent nationalism was emerging.